What I have learned about the culture at McLaren after twenty-four years

 A few weeks later and after a tough interview, I was lucky enough to be the one selected out of many candidates and started working in the Electronic Workshop team, based in Unit 2 in the Genesis Business Park in Sheerwater, Woking.

-Fast forward twenty-four years, (and a few grey hairs) I’m a Production Team Leader for McLaren Applied technologies based at the world-renowned McLaren Technology Centre.
+Fast forward twenty-four years, (and a few grey hairs) I’m a Production Team Leader for McLaren Applied based at the world-renowned McLaren Technology Centre.
 I’m responsible for the building, testing and servicing our tire pressure system - an important role because it has a direct impact on driver safety.

 From all the things I have learnt during my time at McLaren, here are three of the most valuable things I have learnt about the culture at McLaren: